GNOME/gnote/README.md

 ## Compiling

-Gnote uses GNU Autotool for its build system, so compiling it is a standard:
-./configure && make && make install
+Gnote uses Meson for its build system, so compiling it is a standard: meson <dirname> && cd <dirname> && meson compile && ninja install

 Dependencies:
 - Glibmm 2.74